fg-code/alucR_v01/readme.md

 * postprocessing ('alucR_5postprocess.r')
 * saving results ('alucR_0wrapper.r')

 Thes submodules are called from the wrapper function _'alucR_0wrapper.r'_ script.
 While all the required functions (above mentioned) need to be sourced (defined) seperately.

+To initialize the function: store all files in a folder and run the _'sourceFunction.r'_ Script, to source all nessesary scripts.

 ##Function